RepoDynamics/PyPackIT/docs/website/source/contribute/support/index.md

 One simple way is by [starring our GitHub repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars), which helps us gain visibility and attract more contributors.

-If you mention {{pp_meta.name}} in your project, website, or social media, it not only spreads the word about our software but also inspires others to benefit from it.
+If you mention {{ccc.name}} in your project, website, or social media, it not only spreads the word about our software but also inspires others to benefit from it.